Rolling Stones drummer Charlie Watts dies at 80 | DW | 24.08.2021

 The music world pays tribute

-Musicians from all over the world have been quick to shower Watts' musical genius with praise after his drumming inspired a generation.
+Musicians from all over the world have been quick to praise Watts' musical genius which inspired a generation.

 Fellow British star Elton John said Watts was "the ultimate drummer" in a Facebook post.